 19. Rolling on … Heading Beyond Natchez

-Some cruise line tours, as well as private arrangements, can take guests beyond the city, such as to Port Gibson and the nearby Windsor Ruins.
+Some cruise line tours, as well as private arrangements, can take guests beyond the city to such spots as Port Gibson and the nearby Windsor Ruins.

 Local residents were relieved that when the war ended, the Windsor mansion had survived intact.
 It was still gorgeous and “standing,” while other mansions had been destroyed.